 Cubitt’s brick, lime and cement making

-The answer a probably a mixture of:-
+The answer a likely a mixture of Thomas Cubitt:-

-- he was so wealthy that he just could; and
+• was so wealthy that he just could; and

-- he wanted to do it for a challenge [maybe to fulfil some of his boasts in The Builder]; and
+• wanted to do it for a challenge [maybe to fulfil some of his boasts in The Builder]; and

-- his present main brick fields in Caledonian Road were exhausted; and
+• realised that his present main brick fields in Caledonian Road were exhausted; and

-- his high class neighbourhoods did not appreciate having a dirty smelly brick field next to them; and
+• knew that high class neighbourhoods did not appreciate having a dirty smelly brick field next to them; and

-- he was an ardent campaigner for cleaning up London’s filth air; and
+• was an ardent campaigner for cleaning up London’s filth air; and

-- he wanted to make contoured bricks and tiles without the labour intensive cutting and rubbing post processing.³
+• wanted to make contoured bricks and tiles without the labour intensive cutting and rubbing post processing.³

 In Georgian, and prior, construction bricks were made locally to the development due to the difficulties of transporting such heavy weights and distant with a horse and cart.
 This lead to pretty unpleasant environments around such developments as brick fields produced plenty of soot and smells as the bricks were fired by burning a variety of unpleasant materials to increase the firing temperature.